pepperkick/ChillyComp/README.md

 - **Easily Configurable**: The plugin is filled with convars and commands to allow full control over the plugin to make the perfect match for you.
 - **Warmup Restart**: The plugin restarts the match during warmup period to help players warmup.
 - **Team Limit**: The plugin enforces team size restrictions so that other players cannot join a team for unfair match.
+- **Chat Control**: The plugin filters the chat for unnecessary things like cvar change notifications and color chat exploit.

+## Steps
+- Step 1: Plugin waits for enough players in each team depending on cc_match_teamsize
+- Step 2: Plugin goes into rolling mode
+    - Step 2.1: Sends roll message randomly to all players and counts how many players went to team spectator
+    - Step 2.2: Last 2 players are made captain for each team
+- Step 3: Plugin makes the 2 captains fight
+    - Step 3.1 Winner of the fight gets to pick first
+- Step 4: Plugin allows captains to pick players via menu or chat
+- Step 5: Once enough players are picked or once all players are picked then picking is complete
+- Step 6: Wait for players to ready up and start the match
+- Step 7: Plugin restarts the match for warmup depending on cc_liverestart
+- Step 8: Once all restarts are complete then the match is marked as LIVE
+- Step 9: Waits for the match to end
+- Step 10: Resets itself once match ends for next match

 ## Status and Configs
 Plugin will automatically execute configs when the status of the match changes, so use the config however you like to control the match.<br>